seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 32

-Use case: Detect if a specific thing goes offline, wait for it to come online again within a given time
+### Example 32 - Detect if a specific thing goes offline, wait for it to come online again within a given time

 ```java
 public class DemoRule extends JRule {